A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

 \begin{lemma} The simplified search of Edmonds' algorithm makes at most $O(n)$ incorrect guesses in a single call. \end{lemma}

 \begin{proof} As discussed above, in both the matrix and list models, a guess is incorrect only if we are in the grow, blossom, or sap case (or in the list model at the end of a list).
 Therefore we bound the number of incorrect guesses by the number of times we can reach each case.

-In the grow case where $v\notin S$, we add both $v$ and $v'$ to $S$, where $vv'$ is in the current partial matching $M$.
-Since this case only occurs when a vertex $v$ is not in $S$, and there are at most $n$ vertices in the graph, this case can trigger at most $n$ incorrect guesses.
+In the grow case where $\vb \notin S$, we add both $\vb$ and $\vb'$ to $S$, where $\vb\vb'$ is in the current partial matching $M$.
+Since this case only occurs when a vertex $\vb$ is not in $S$, and there are at most $n$ vertices in the graph, this case can trigger at most $n$ incorrect guesses.

-In the blossom case where $u$ and $v$ are in the same search tree, we have merged at least two blossoms.
-Each node is initially a blossom so we start with a total of $n$ blossoms.
+In the blossom case where $\va$ and $\vb$ are in the same search tree, we have merged at least two blossoms.
+Each vertex is initially a blossom so we start with a total of $n$ blossoms.
 Each time we merge two or more blossoms, we reduce the number of blossoms by at least one.
 Therefore we can merge blossoms at most $n$ times, and so we can only make $n$ incorrect guesses in this case.

-In the case where $uv$ completes a sap, we halt the algorithm and so this may happen at most once per call.
+In the case where $\vab$ completes a sap, we halt the algorithm and so this may happen at most once per call.
 In the list model, we can reach the end of a list at most $n$ times so the number of incorrect guesses due to \texttt{null} outcomes is bounded by $n$. \end{proof}